Our panel of international experts explains why our food system needs a universal visual language.

 Our next step is to use the learnings from our prototype and launch the first round of the challenge to designers worldwide.
-It will likely take two, three, or more rounds of challenges to fill-out the iconographic system to meet the needs of so many stakeholders but the process for each challenge can be the same.
+It will likely take two, three, or more rounds of challenges to fill out the iconographic system to meet the needs of so many stakeholders but the process for each challenge can be the same.

-We are asking more of agriculture.
-The value of a food system and the relationship to climate, biodiversity and how we relate to each other is a far larger economy than the food fiber and energy that is exchanged as agricultural commodities.
+We are asking more about agriculture.
+The value of a food system and the relationship to climate, biodiversity, and how we relate to each other is a far larger economy than the food fiber and energy that is exchanged as agricultural commodities.
 The smallest patterns of land stewardship start from an individual’s observations, at eye level, and form the unique fingerprints they leave on the landscape.
 The ground-level patterns start microscopically but express themselves and change with our management of water, fire, plants, animals, harvests, and fertilization.
 It is at this level where land stewards’ decisions are made that directly affect the billions of organisms in each handful of soil.
 It’s where improvements to soil health are planned, practiced, measured, and adjusted.
 It is where businesses are built.
-It is the place where individuals implement practices informed by data, their own observations.
+It is the place where individuals implement practices informed by data and their own observations.
 We can observe in our own backyards how these ground-level patterns of regeneration build on the infinitely intricate details of nature.
 It is a process that we may all experience and which leaves, not a footprint, but a unique fingerprint on every product that comes from the land.

 We’re seeing major challenges in the design of global food systems.
 The concept of optimization through specialization will be reconsidered in the future.
 We now question our dependence upon global sourcing as pandemics shut down entire regions and international trade in favor of feeding local populations.
 Increased automation in the industrial food system could improve worker safety, public health, and access.
-The ideal is a fully resilient and redundant food sourcing system that can rapidly respond to changes and threats to the food system.
+The ideal is a fully resilient and redundant food-sourcing system that can rapidly respond to changes and threats to the food system.

 Currently, specialized food systems, such as the plant-based supply chain or the meat protein supply chain, do not have a language for communicating with each other.
-Those designing a new, integrated and resilient food system, need a neutral, yet precise tool for conveying the activities within their own separate supply chains.
+Those designing a new, integrated, and resilient food system, need a neutral, yet precise tool for conveying the activities within their own separate supply chains.

 New communication tools can bridge different supply chains for the purpose of creating more resilience, adaptability, and traceability in a world of rapid change.
 Consumers need to know how to make their own food choices while having a complete understanding of the practices and impacts of the food they are consuming.

 As a designer living abroad with food allergies, I know firsthand how difficult it can be to interpret lengthy ingredient lists in an unfamiliar language.
-Foodicons can enable us to make more informed decisions about the products we consume and how we communicate our complex food system, making information more accessible, understandable, and accurate for everyone.
+Lex Icons can enable us to make more informed decisions about the products we consume and how we communicate our complex food system, making information more accessible, understandable, and accurate for everyone.

 Iconography is a powerful tool for visual communication.
 One of the main advantages of using standardized icons is that they can help overcome language and cultural barriers.
 Icons can be understood by people from different parts of the world, regardless of their linguistic background or educational level.
-Icons can also be easily integrated into various media, such as digital screens, packages and other print materials, making them highly adaptable communication tools.
+Icons can also be easily integrated into various media, such as digital screens, packages, and other print materials, making them highly adaptable communication tools.